hdg204/UKBB/README.md

 `read_ICD10` Reads data from the HES records using ICD10.
 It performs an inner join on the diagnosis and returns the eid, code, in date, out date, and whether it was a primary or secondary diagnosis

+`read_ICD9` Reads data from the HES records using ICD9.
+It performs an inner join on the diagnosis but there is no data on ICD9 dates of diagnosis in the UKBB HES records

 `read_cancer` Reads data from the Cancer Registry data using ICD10.
 It returns the eid, date, and cancer type

 `read_selfreport` Reads data from the UK Biobank's non-cancer self-reported illness codes.
 It takes a list of codes from https://biobank.ctsu.ox.ac.uk/crystal/coding.cgi?id=6 and returns a list of matching IDs

 `read_selfreport_cancer` Reads data from the UK Biobank's cancer self-reported illness codes.
 It takes a list of codes from https://biobank.ctsu.ox.ac.uk/crystal/coding.cgi?id=3 and returns a list of matching IDs

-`first_occurence` takes a list of ICD10, read3, OPCS and cancer ICD10 codes and returns the date and source of the first occurence of disease
+`first_occurence` takes a list of ICD10, read3, OPCS and cancer ICD10 codes and returns the date and source of the first occurrence of disease.
+It does not use ICD9, because the dates are not present in these records.

 # How to Use